BECAUSE EVERYONE NEEDS A PLACE TO CALL HOME...

 Brats Raw “Glittering Misery: Dependents of the Indian Fighting Army” by Patricia Y. Stallard – growing up brat during the Indian Wars of 1865-1898.
 Some things about growing up military never change – not even in 200 years!
 Third Culture Kids “Third Culture Kids” by David C. Pollock and Ruth E. Van Reken – the challenges and rewards of a multicultural childhood; the joy of discovery, heartbreaking loss, its effect on maturing and personal identity, and the difficulty going“home.”

-The Military Brat Library contains an exclusive Military Brat Resource Binder, featuring:
+Soon, the Military Brat Library will also contain an exclusive Military Brat Resource Binder, featuring:

 • Advice and “best practices” for military brats of all ages based on current research